-12. The presence of staff or another person of the opposite gender from the prisoners or residents in any housing unit or other area with toilet or shower facilities shall be announced when the person enters the housing unit or other area with toilet or shower facilities, unless a person of the opposite gender is already present, and an announcement has already been made.
+12. The presence of staff or another person of the opposite gender from the prisoners or residents in any housing unit or other area with toilet or shower facilities shall be announced when the person enters the housing unit or other area with toilet or shower facilities unless a person of the opposite gender is already present and an announcement has already been made.
 This will be recorded in the housing unit logbook."

-The facility did not report any cross-gender strip or body cavity searches had occurred in the past year.
-Interviews with male an female residents also confirmed they have not been required to be unclothed in front of opposite gender staff for any reason.
+The facility did not report any cross-gender strip or body cavity searches that had occurred in the past year.
+Interviews with male residents also confirmed they had not been required to be unclothed in front of opposite-gender staff for any reason.

-Indicator (b) Maine Correctional Center houses both male and female residents.
-Maine DOC policy is consistent with the standard prohibits cross gender strip or pat search of female resident except in exigent circumstance as described above.
-The Prisoner Rights policy covers this requirement prohibiting any form of discrimination of access to services.
+Indicator (b) Mountain View Correctional Facility houses only male residents so the elements are not applicable.
+Maine DOC policy is consistent with the standard and prohibits cross-gender strip or pat search of female residents except in exigent circumstances as described above.
+Policies 6.11.2 states, "Facility staff shall not conduct an opposite gender strip search, and all staff observing a strip search shall be of the same gender as the prisoner or resident, except in an emergency.
+Facility staff shall not conduct an opposite-gender pat search of a female prisoner or resident, and all staff observing an opposite-gender pat search of a female prisoner or resident shall be of the same gender as the prisoner or resident, except in an emergency.
+Facility staff shall document all opposite-gender visual searches of an anal or genital body cavity, opposite-gender strip searches, and opposite-gender pat searches of female prisoners or residents.
+The documentation shall include a description of the emergency justifying the opposite-gender search.
+Other than same gender pat searches and opposite gender pat searches of male prisoners, at least one staff shall observe searches, whenever possible."
+Though MVCF is an all-male facility, DOC policy 19.2 also speaks to the standard's requirements by prohibiting any form of discrimination in access to services.
 "Prisoners have the right to equal access to facility programs and services without regard to race, religion, national origin, gender, age, sexual preference, disability, or political views.
 Programming shall be offered to female prisoners based on unique needs, i.e., comprehensive counseling and assistance for pregnant prisoners to assist them in planning for their unborn child.
-Additional programs may be offered on a gender specific basis only in terms of content (e.g., personal hygiene).
-However, in this case, comparable programs shall be afforded to both males and females" Female resident confirm that they are not prohibited from going to activities due to lack of female staffing.
-The Auditor observed a regular compliment of female officers throughout the institution.
-There have been zero exigent circumstances which required a male staff to pat search a female resident.
+Additional programs may be offered on a gender-specific basis only in terms of content (e.g., personal hygiene)."
+There have been zero exigent circumstances which required a male staff to pat search a female resident as none are housed at the facility

-Indicator (c) As noted in indicator (a) both policies require documentation of cross gender strip searches of both male and female residents including the emergent reason for the search.
+Indicator (c) As noted in indicator (a) both policies require documentation of crossgender strip searches of both male and female residents, including the emergent reason for the search.
+The second part of this indicator does not apply as MVCF does not house female residents.